Lumped System Theory

 Prerequisites:

-It's highly recommended that you are familiar with Laplace transform and ordinary differential equations.
-Knowledge of undergraduate feedback control is not strictly needed for most topics but will definitely increase your appreciation of some of the topics covered in this course.
+• It is expected that you are familiar with the Laplace transform and ordinary differential equations.
+Knowledge of undergraduate feedback control is not strictly needed for most topics, but will definitely increase your appreciation of some of the topics covered in this course.

-Knowledge of linear algebra is needed.
-Although officially Purdue's MATH 511 is listed as a co-prerequisite of this course, in practice, students who took MATH 511 and this course in the same semester often found it challenging as the pace of the two courses may not be fully synchronized.
+• Knowledge of linear algebra is needed.
+Although officially Purdue's MA 511 is listed as a co-prerequisite of this course, in practice, students who took MA 511 and this course in the same semester often found it challenging as the pace of the two courses may not be fully synchronized.
 Some references that can help you freshen up on linear algebra include:

 Applied / Theory: